FlorenceHapgood/Bank_tech_test/README.md

 Description
 ------

 This is a tech test for the Bank challenge, set by Makers and completed individually in two working days.
+Here are the instructions and goals https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md

 Features
 -------